parameshbabu/iot-adk-addonkit/Tools/README.md

     New-IoTWorkspace C:\MyWorkspace Contoso arm
     (or) new-ws C:\MyWorkspace Contoso arm
     ```
     The Workspace will be created and opened.
 The required packages such as Registry.Version, Custom.Cmd and Provisioning.Auto will be imported into the workspace automatically.
-3. Import the required oem packages from the sample workspace (`$env:SAMPLEWKS`)
+3. Import the required oem packages from the sample workspace (`$env:SAMPLEWKS`).
+You can either import each package selectively or import all of them.
     ```powershell
+    # Importing Recovery packages from sample workspace
+    Import-IoTOEMPackage Recovery.*
+    (or) importpkg Recovery.*
+    # Below example imports all packages from the sample workspace
     Import-IoTOEMPackage *
     (or) importpkg *
     ```
 4. Import the required BSP (for example RPi2)
     ```powershell
+    # Importing RPi2 bsp from a folder
-    Import-IoTBSP RPi2
+    Import-IoTBSP RPi2 C:\Myfolder\RPi_BSP
+    (or) importbsp RPi2 C:\Myfolder\RPi_BSP
-    (or) importbsp RPi2
+    (or) importbsp RPi2 C:\Downloads\RPi_BSP.zip

+    # Importing an Intel bsp
+    Import-IoTBSP CHTx64 "C:\Program Files (x86)\Intel IoT\Source-x64\BSP"
+    (or) importbsp CHTx64 "C:\Program Files (x86)\Intel IoT\Source-x64\BSP"

+    # Importing NXP BSPs found inside the zip or folder
+    Import-IoTBSP *  C:\BSP\NXPBSP.zip
+    (or) importbsp *  C:\BSP\NXPBSP_FOLDER
+    (or) importbsp Sabre_iMX6Q_1GB  C:\BSP\NXPBSP.zip
     ```
-    - For Intel BSPs, after you install them on your machine, you can import the bsp (say CHTx64) using
+    * For Qualcomm BSP, after downloading the zip file, you can extract the prebuilt cabs using
         ```powershell
-        Import-IntelBSP.ps1 <bspname>
-        ```
-    - For Qualcomm BSP, after downloading the zip file, you can extract the prebuilt cabs using
-        ```powershell
         # Import the QCDB410 BSP and extract the required cabs from the QC zip file
-        Import-QCBSP.ps1  C:\BSP\db410c_bsp.zip C:\MyBSPs\ARM -ImportBSP
+        Import-QCBSP C:\BSP\db410c_bsp.zip C:\MyBSPs\ARM -ImportBSP
         ```
         Set `C:\MyBSPs\ARM` as the prebuilt package dir in the Workspace xml.

-5. For importing an existing product, you can use the following command
+5. Create a new product (MyProduct) based on the imported BSP, say RPi2 in the below example
     ```powershell
-    Import-IoTProduct RPiRecovery
-    (or) importproduct RPiRecovery
+    Add-IoTProduct MyProduct RPi2
+    (or) newproduct MyProduct RPi2
     ```
-    Now, the workspace has the necessary OEM packages, bsp and a product.

-### Build a FFU

-    Next steps are to build these to create an FFU.
-1. Command to build package is
+    This will prompt you for the SMBIOS values to be used in the product.
+    `DeviceInventory_MyProduct.xml` is also generated which is used to register your device on the DUC portal.

+6. Build all packages using
     ```powershell
     New-IoTCabPackage All
     (or) buildpkg all
     ```
-2. Build the image for RPiRecovery product, test configuration.
+7. Build the FFU image for MyProduct product, test configuration using
     ```powershell
-    New-IoTFFUImage RPiRecovery Test
+    New-IoTFFUImage MyProduct Test
-    (or) buildimage RPiRecovery Test
+    (or) buildimage MyProduct Test
     ```
     This will also build the necessary product specific packages and the fm files before starting the image creation.

-3. Build the recovery FFU image with
+8. Build the recovery FFU image using
     ```powershell
-    New-IoTRecoveryImage RPiRecovery Test
+    New-IoTRecoveryImage MyProduct Test
-    (or) buildrecovery RPiRecovery Test
+    (or) buildrecovery MyProduct Test
     ```
+    Note that the device layout should have MMOS partition to be able to create recovery image.
+See [Recovery](https://docs.microsoft.com/windows-hardware/service/iot/recovery) for more details.

+## Add your packages to your image

+You can add an appx, driver, provisioning package, files and registry settings to your image by creating specific packages for each.

+1. Add a **appx package** using
+    ```powershell
+    Add-IoTAppxPackage C:\MyTest.appx fga
+    (or) newappxpkg C:\MyTest.appx fga
+    ```
+    This also adds a feature id `APPX_MYTEST` in the OEMFM.xml file.
+You can add this feature to MyProduct using
+    ```powershell
+    Add-IoTProductFeature MyProduct All APPX_TEST -OEM
+    ```
+    This will edit both retail and test oeminputxml files under MyProduct to add APPX_TEST feature under OEM node.
+You also need to make sure that you remove any other application feature id in the oeminputxml file such as IOT_BERTHA.

+2. Add a **driver package** using
+    ```powershell
+    Add-IoTDriverPackage C:\TestDriver\MyTest.inf
+    (or) newdrvpkg C:\TestDriver\MyTest.inf
+    ```
+    This will copy all the files in the C:\TestDriver directory and also add a feature id `DRIVERS_MYTEST` in the OEMFM.xml file.
+    You can add this feature to MyProduct using
+    ```powershell
+    Add-IoTProductFeature MyProduct All DRIVERS_MYTEST -OEM
+    ```

+3. Add a **provisioning package** using
+    ```powershell
+    Add-IoTProvisioningPackage Prov.MySettings
+    (or) newprovpkg Prov.MySettings
+    ```
+    You can then edit the provisioning customizations.xml file using WCD (icd.exe).
+Launch ICD.exe and open Prov.MySettings.icdproj.xml file that is generated to add the policies required.
+    If you have created a ppkg file using ICD.exe already, you can import the same using
+    ```powershell
+    Add-IoTProvisioningPackage Prov.MySettings "C:\Users\username\Documents\Windows Imaging and Configuration Designer (WICD)\MySettings\MySettings.ppkg"
+    (or) newprovpkg Prov.MySettings2 "C:\Users\username\Documents\Windows Imaging and Configuration Designer (WICD)\MySettings\MySettings.ppkg"
+    ```
+    This will add a feature id `PROV_MYSETTINGS` in the OEMCOMMONFM.xml.
+    You can add this feature to MyProduct using
+    ```powershell
+    Add-IoTProductFeature MyProduct All PROV_MYSETTINGS -OEM
+    ```
+4. Add a **file package** using
+    ```powershell
+    Add-IoTFilePackage Files.Configs @("C:\Myfile1.txt","C:\Myfile2.txt")
+    ```
+    This will add a feature id `FILES_CONFIGS` in the OEMCOMMONFM.xml.
+    You can add this feature to MyProduct using
+    ```powershell
+    Add-IoTProductFeature MyProduct All FILES_CONFIGS -OEM
+    ```

+5. Add a **registry package** using
+    ```powershell
+    $myregkeys = @(("`$(hklm.software)\`$(OEMNAME)\Test","StringValue", "REG_SZ", "Test string"), ("`$(hklm.software)\`$(OEMNAME)\Test","DWordValue", "REG_DWORD", "0x12AB34CD"))
+    Add-IoTRegistryPackage Reg.Settings $myregkeys
+    ```
+    This will add a feature id `REG_SETTINGS` in the OEMCOMMONFM.xml.
+    You can add this feature to MyProduct using
+    ```powershell
+    Add-IoTProductFeature MyProduct All REG_SETTINGS -OEM
+    ```

+6. You can build the above packages using `buildpkg` command discussed earlier and create an FFU using `buildimage` command.

+### Adding Security packages

+In order to enable security features such as Secure boot, Bitlocker and Device guard, you will require specific certificates to be created and accessible from the machine where the image is built.
+See [Turnkey Security on IoT Core](https://docs.microsoft.com/windows/iot-core/secure-your-device/securebootandbitlocker#turnkey-security-on-iot-core) for the details on these security features and [Windows Secure Boot Key Creation and Management Guidance](https://docs.microsoft.com/windows-hardware/manufacture/desktop/windows-secure-boot-key-creation-and-management-guidance) for managing certificates.

+For testing purposes, following commands are provided to create and install the certs in your machine.

+1. Create OEM Certs using
+    ```powershell
+    New-IoTOEMCerts
+    ```
+    This will prompt you to enter password for the certs that are created.
+The created certificates are in the workspace certs folder and the pfx files with the private keys are in the certs\private folder.

+2. Install the pfx files required for the signing process during the security package creation, using
+     ```powershell
+    Install-IoTOEMCerts
+    ```

+3. If you already have the certs to use for security packages, you can import them using
+    ```powershell
+    # PlatformKey and KeyExchangeKey mandatory for SecureBoot
+    Import-IoTCertificate $env:SAMPLEWKS\Certs\OEM-PK.cer PlatformKey
+    Import-IoTCertificate $env:SAMPLEWKS\Certs\OEM-UEFISB.cer KeyExchangeKey
+    # DataRecoveryAgent mandatory for Bitlocker
+    Import-IoTCertificate $env:SAMPLEWKS\Certs\OEM-DRA.cer DataRecoveryAgent
+    # Update mandatory for Device Guard
+    Import-IoTCertificate $env:SAMPLEWKS\Certs\OEM-PAUTH.cer Update
+    Import-IoTCertificate $env:SAMPLEWKS\Certs\OEM-UMCI.cer User
+    ```

+4. You can now create the security packages using
+    ```powershell
+     # Create Secure boot package
+    Add-IoTSecureBoot
+    # Create Device guard package
+    Add-IoTDeviceGuard
+    # Create Bitlocker package
+    Add-IoTBitLocker
+    ```
+    (or) you can create them all using
+    ```powershell
+    Add-IoTSecurityPackages
+    ```

+5. Now that the new security packages are created, include the Security features `Sec_BitLocker`,`Sec_SecureBootTest` and `Sec_DeviceGuardTest` in the oeminputxml file.
+    ```powershell
+    Add-IoTProductFeature MyProduct All Sec_BitLocker -OEM
+    Add-IoTProductFeature MyProduct All Sec_SecureBootTest -OEM
+    Add-IoTProductFeature MyProduct All Sec_DeviceGuardTest -OEM
+    ```

+6. You can build the above packages using `buildpkg` command discussed earlier and create an FFU using `buildimage` command.

-### Building a Retail FFU
+## Building a Retail FFU

 To build an retail image, you will need to retail sign all your packages and then create the FFU image.

 1. Configure the code signing certificate for retail signing in the Workspace xml